 I have the pleasure and the privilege to work with smart, talented and energetic university students at both the undergraduate and graduate level.
+Currently, I do not have the capacity to bring on new graduate students.

-Currently I am advising the following students.
+I am advising the following students (listed in alphabetical order by last name).

 I am also a mentor and committee member for the following students.

-Ryan Hellenbrand is a MS student at the University of Wisconsin Madison working on a project that explores environmental history in Wisconsin with an emphasis on understating the American Indian and German influences in forestry.
+Ryan Hellenbrand is a PhD student at the University of Wisconsin Madison working on a project that explores environmental history in Wisconsin with an emphasis on understating the American Indian and German influences in forestry.

 Hannah Jo King is a Natural Resources Science and Management PhD student working on a dissertation focused on African American and Indigenous ecological knowledge.
 She is also working with our Kawe Gidaa-naanaagadawendaamin Manoomin [First we must consider Manoomin / Psiη (wild rice)] project.